nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. Shift the file GULIO.jar to your desired directory.
 1. Open command prompt and navigate to the directory.
-1. Enter “Java -jar GULIO.jar” into the command prompt.<br>
+1. Enter `Java -jar GULIO.jar` into the command prompt.<br>
-   _Expected outcome: Prints welcome message._
+   >Expected outcome: Prints welcome message.

 ### Exiting GULIO

 1. Ensure that no module is selected.
-Input label should show “GULIO”.
+Input label should show `GULIO`.
-  1. If you see a module code instead, enter “close” to close the module.<br>
+  1. If you see a module code instead, enter `close` to close the module.<br>
-     _Expected outcome: Input label changes to “GULIO”._
+     >Expected outcome: Input label changes to `GULIO`.
-1. Enter “exit”.<br>
+1. Enter `exit`.<br>
-   _Expected outcome: Prints exit message and program closes._
+   >Expected outcome: Prints exit message and program closes.

 ### Adding a Module

 1. Ensure that no module is selected.
-Input label should show “GULIO”.
+Input label should show `GULIO`.
-  1. If you see a module code instead, enter “close” to close the module.<br>
+  1. If you see a module code instead, enter `close` to close the module.<br>
-     _Expected outcome: Input label changes to “GULIO”._
+     >Expected outcome: Input label changes to `GULIO`.
-1. Enter “module”.<br>
+1. Enter `module`.<br>
-   _Expected outcome: Lists all existing modules._
+   >Expected outcome: Lists all existing modules.
-1. Enter “add \<module>” where “\<module>” is a module code that is not in the list.<br>
+1. Enter `add <module>` where \<module> is a module code that is not in the list.<br>
-   _Expected outcome: Prints success message._
+   >Expected outcome: Prints success message.
-1. Enter “module” again to list all existing modules.<br>
+1. Enter `module` again to list all existing modules.<br>
-   _Expected outcome: New module is added to list._
+   >Expected outcome: New module is added to list.

 ### Deleting a Module

 1. Ensure that no module is selected.
-Input label should show “GULIO”.
+Input label should show `GULIO`.
-  1. If you see a module code instead, enter “close” to close the module.<br>
+  1. If you see a module code instead, enter `close` to close the module.<br>
-     _Expected outcome: Input label changes to “GULIO”._
+     >Expected outcome: Input label changes to `GULIO`.
-1. Enter “delete”.<br>
+1. Enter `delete`.<br>
-   _Expected outcome: Lists all existing modules and asks for indices to delete._
+   >Expected outcome: Lists all existing modules and asks for indices to delete.
 1. Enter indices of modules to delete, separated by space.<br>
-   _Expected outcome: Prints success message._
+   >Expected outcome: Prints success message.
-1. Enter “module”.<br>
+1. Enter `module`.<br>
-   _Expected outcome: Specified modules deleted._
+   >Expected outcome: Specified modules deleted.

 ### Opening a Module

 1. Ensure that no module is selected.
-Input label should show “GULIO”.
+Input label should show `GULIO`.
-  1. If you see a module code instead, enter “close” to close the module.<br>
+  1. If you see a module code instead, enter `close` to close the module.<br>
-     _Expected outcome: Input label changes to “GULIO”._
+     >Expected outcome: Input label changes to `GULIO`.
-1. Enter “modules”.<br>
+1. Enter `modules`.<br>
-   _Expected outcome: Lists all existing modules._
+   >Expected outcome: Lists all existing modules.
-1. Enter “open <module>” where “<module>” is a module code in the list.<br>
+1. Enter `open <module>` where \<module> is a module code in the list.<br>
-   _Expected outcome: Prints overview of module and input label changes to module code._
+   >Expected outcome: Prints overview of module and input label changes to module code.

 ### Closing a Module

 1. Check if a module is selected via the input label.
-  1. If the input label shows “GULIO”, enter “modules”.<br>
+  1. If the input label shows `GULIO`, enter `modules`.<br>
-     _Expected outcome: Lists all existing modules._
+     >Expected outcome: Lists all existing modules.
   1. Add a new module if the list is empty.
+E.g. `add CS2113T`
-  1. Open one of the modules.<br>
+  1. Open one of the modules.
+E.g. `open CS2113T`<br><br>
-     _Expected outcome: Prints overview of module._
+     >Expected outcome: Prints overview of module.
-1. Enter “close”.<br>
+1. Enter `close`.<br>
-   _Expected outcome: Input label changes back to “GULIO”._
+   >Expected outcome: Input label changes back to `GULIO`.

 ### Adding a Lesson

 1. Check if a module is selected via the input label.
-  1. If the input label shows “GULIO”, enter “modules”.<br>
+  1. If the input label shows `GULIO`, enter `modules`.<br>
-     _Expected outcome: Lists all existing modules._
+     >Expected outcome: Lists all existing modules.
   1. Add a new module if the list is empty.
+E.g. `add CS2113T`
-  1. Open one of the modules.<br>
+  1. Open one of the modules.
+E.g. `open CS2113T`<br>
-     _Expected outcome: Prints overview of module._
+     >Expected outcome: Prints overview of module.
-1. Enter “lessons”.<br>
+1. Enter `lessons`.<br>
-   _Expected outcome: Lists all lessons for that module._
+   >Expected outcome: Lists all lessons for that module.
 1. Add a new lesson.
-E.g. “add lesson lecture ;; Friday 6pm”.<br>
+E.g. `add lesson lecture ;; Friday 6pm`.<br>
-   _Expected outcome: Prints success message._
+   >Expected outcome: Prints success message.
-1. Enter “lessons”.<br>
+1. Enter `lessons`.<br>
-   _Expected outcome: New lesson added to list._
+   >Expected outcome: New lesson added to list.

 ### Deleting a Lesson

 1. Check if a module is selected via the input label.
-  1. If the input label shows “GULIO”, enter “modules”.<br>
+  1. If the input label shows `GULIO`, enter `modules`.<br>
-     _Expected outcome: Lists all existing modules._
+     >Expected outcome: Lists all existing modules.
   1. Add a new module if the list is empty.
+E.g. `add CS2113T`
-  1. Open one of the modules.<br>
+  1. Open one of the modules.
+E.g. `open CS2113T`<br>
-     _Expected outcome: Prints overview of module._
+     >Expected outcome: Prints overview of module.
-1. Enter “delete lesson”.<br>
+1. Enter `delete lesson`.<br>
-   _Expected outcome: Lists all existing lessons and asks for indices to delete._
+   >Expected outcome: Lists all existing lessons and asks for indices to delete.
 1. Enter indices of lessons to delete, separated by space.<br>
-   _Expected outcome: Prints success message._
+   >Expected outcome: Prints success message.
-1. Enter “lessons”.<br>
+1. Enter `lessons`.<br>
-   _Expected outcome: Specified lessons removed from list._
+   >Expected outcome: Specified lessons removed from list.

 ### Opening a Link

 1. Check if a module is selected via the input label.
-1. If the input label shows “GULIO”, enter “modules”.<br>
+1. If the input label shows `GULIO`, enter `modules`.<br>
-   _Expected outcome: Lists all existing modules._
+   >Expected outcome: Lists all existing modules.
 1. Add a new module if the list is empty.
+E.g. `add CS2113T`
-1. Open one of the modules.<br>
+1. Open one of the modules.
+E.g. `open CS2113T`<br>
-   _Expected outcome: Prints overview of module._
+   >Expected outcome: Prints overview of module.
 1. Add a new lesson with a link.
-E.g. “add lesson lecture ;; Friday 4pm ;; https://nus-sg.zoom.us/”. <br>
+E.g. `add lesson lecture ;; Friday 4pm ;; https://nus-sg.zoom.us/`. <br>
-   _Expected outcome: Prints success message._
+   >Expected outcome: Prints success message.
-1. Enter “link”.<br>
+1. Enter `link`.<br>
-   _Expected outcome: Lists all existing lessons._
+   >Expected outcome: Lists all existing lessons.
 1. Enter indices of lessons with links to open.<br>
-   _Expected outcome: Opens link for lessons selected._
+   >Expected outcome: Opens link for lessons selected.